Consensys/doc.orion/docs/Tutorials/Migrating-to-Tessera.md

     Migrated 2156 of 2156 transactions
     Migrated 56 of 56 privacy groups
     ```
-1. On a successful migration, the count of transactions and privacy groups migrated will be output.
+1. On a successful migration, the count of transactions and privacy groups migrated will match expected values.

 1. Start Besu and Tessera using the new Tessera config file and database.